 The five states that have the lowest overall taxes are:

 So even though Idaho was listed as one of the least taxed states for income, property, and sales tax, the state ranks 16th in the nation for tax freedom.
-But that is still 9-days earlier than the national average.
+But that is still nine days earlier than the national average.

-The reasons for the discrepancy must have to do with property assessment, federal income bracket (for the majority of people in the state), and spending habits.
+The reasons for the discrepancy must be due to property assessment, federal income bracket (for most people in the state), and spending habits.

 How about my current state?

-New York is ranked 48th and the tax freedom day is May 11th!
+New York is ranked 48th, and tax freedom day is May 11th!
 Holy crap!

-Remember, all these data are estimates and you should do your own research.
-These data are for my own information.
+Remember, all these data are estimates, and you should do your own research.
+These data are for my information.

-Below is a table that shows the nine states still on my list as well as my current state, New York.
+Below is a table that shows the nine states still on my list and my current state, New York.
 The numbers below are how the state ranks relative to the other 49.

-Low numbers are good in the table below, a value of 1 means the state has the lowest tax, 50 the highest.
+Low numbers are good in the table below; a value of 1 means the state has the lowest tax, and 50 the highest.

-Sales tax exemption on animal feed varies state by state, so considerations must be taken into account for that too if you expect to purchase a lot of feed (also depends on if you run a farm business or not).
+Sales tax exemption on animal feed varies state by state, so considerations must be taken into account for that, too, if you expect to purchase a lot of feed (it also depends on if you run a farm business or not).

-In a future post, I'll discuss more of my own story and which one or two states makes more sense for me.
+In a future post, I’ll discuss my own story and which one or two states make more sense to me.

 Well, that depends.

-If you're looking to develop a homestead but you're unsure where you want to build, I think the Tax Free Day is a good beginning point.
+If you’re looking to develop a homestead but are unsure where you want to build it, I think the Tax Free Day is a good beginning point.

-From there, you need to think about your income, assessed value of your homestead, and if you're going to buy a lot of building material or large toys (tractors, 4-wheelers, truck, or anything else costing thousands of dollars) and decide if the costs of living in a particular state is worth your perceived value of the land.
+From there, you need to think about your income, the assessed value of your homestead, and if you’re going to buy a lot of building materials or large toys (tractors, 4-wheelers, trucks, or anything else costing thousands of dollars) and decide if the costs of living in a particular state are worth your perceived value of the land.

-Please, let me know your thoughts about anything in this article and your experiences in the state here you're currently living.
+Please, let me know your thoughts about anything in this article and your experiences in the state where you live.

-I'd really like to hear what you think about the taxes you pay where you live.
+I’d like to hear what you think about the taxes you pay where you live.